 Whether you’re a Red Sox fan or not, Fenway Park is still an amazing place to visit.
 While it would be a great place to see a game if you can score tickets, taking a tour of Fenway Park might be another good option if you’re a baseball fan, and tickets can be bought online up to 30 days in advance (there are a limited number of walk up tickets available too).
 If you have absolutely zero interest in baseball (that would be me) but still think it would be cool to visit, concerts are often offered at Fenway Park, with past artists including Billy Joel and Jimmy Buffet, and Luke Bryan.

-6. Public Gardens and the Make Way for Ducklings Statue
+6. Public Garden and the Make Way for Ducklings Statue

 7. The Freedom Trail